Thesis Advisor & Thesis Committee | Vision Science (MS)

 - Ensure that all degree requirements are met for graduation.

-- The thesis advisor will serve as the chair of the student's Master’s Thesis Committee and to assist and guide the student through the process of thesis production, from selection of the thesis topic and the members of the thesis committee, study design, proposal preparation, submission of IRB proposal, preparation for the experiment, data collection, data analysis and interpretation, thesis writing, planning for thesis defense, and serving as the chair during the thesis defense.
+- The thesis advisor will serve as the chair of the student's Master’s Thesis Committee and assist and guide the student through the process of thesis production, from selection of the thesis topic and the members of the thesis committee, study design, proposal preparation, submission of IRB proposal, preparation for the experiment, data collection, data analysis and interpretation, thesis writing, planning for thesis defense, and serving as the chair during the thesis defense.
 The thesis advisor should also check that the student meets all coursework requirements before accepting his/her final thesis.

 - Students are required to meet with their thesis committee at least once before the thesis defense, preferably during the stage of preparing their thesis proposal.
-Students are encouraged to meet with their thesis committee, either individually or as a group, as frequently as they can to get their feedback and guidance on the thesis research.
+Students are encouraged to meet with their thesis committee, either individually or as a group, as frequently as possible to get their feedback and guidance on the thesis research.

 - Students are encouraged to take elective courses with faculty members of their thesis committee, including their thesis advisor, on topics related to their thesis.
 Students may also repeat OPT 995 Thesis Research multiple times with their thesis advisor.